axieinfinity/oidc-quickstart/README.md

-# SKY MAVIS SSO QUICK START

-This guide provides quick start instructions for setting up and running the SKY MAVIS Single Sign-On (SSO) integration.
-The integration allows users to authenticate with their Sky Mavis account and access protected resources in your application.
+# Sky Mavis OAuth 2.0 quickstart

+This guide demonstrates how to quickly integrate Sky Mavis Account sign-in into an app.
+The integration allows users to do the following:

+- Sign in to the app with their Sky Mavis account.
+- Access protected resources in the app.

-The samples provided cover various languages and frameworks such as JavaScript vanilla, Next.js, Browser extension, Electron, Unity, and more.
+The repository contains sample client apps in various languages and frameworks, such as JavaScript vanilla, Next.js, browser extension, Electron, and Unity.

-The guide covers the following topics:
+This quickstart covers the following topics:

 1. Folder structure and sequence diagram of the integration
 2. Prerequisites for setting up the integration
-3. Configuration steps for requesting access to Sky Mavis Account and setting up client-side settings
-4. Environment variables used in the repository Instructions on how to run the integration
+3. Environment variables used in the repository
+4. Instructions on how to run the integration

-## Folder Structure
+## Folder structure

 ```
 ├── README.md
-├── client (Client App)
+├── client (client app)
 │   ├── oidc-browser-extension-authorization-code
 │   ├── oidc-electron-authorization-code
 │   ├── oidc-javascript-authorization-code